-- Decrease your cost of living: While certain climates are alluring (hello, Florida!), some areas have a lower cost of living, making them extremely attractive to those on a fixed income.
-You’ll also want to consider the amount of taxes you pay for everything from your house to groceries, as these can add up quickly in some expensive areas.
+- Decrease your cost of living: While certain climates are alluring, some areas have a lower cost of living, making them extremely attractive to those on a fixed income.
+You’ll also want to consider the amount of taxes you pay for everything from property taxes to groceries.

-As you look toward a stable financial future in retirement, it’s also critical to understand that the transition to retirement is so much more than figuring out where your money will come from.
+As you look towards a stable retirement, it’s critical to understand that the transition to retirement is much more than figuring out where your money will come from.

-Retirement is a significant life change in which you’ll need to establish a new identity, set a new schedule, and seize the opportunities the next chapter brings.
-All of your hard work of saving for retirement is meant to create the possibility for you to live exactly how you want.
+Retirement is a significant life change in which you’ll need to establish a new identity, daily habits, and mindset.
+All of your hard work of saving for retirement is meant to create your best life.

 Stay curious, active, and healthy.